 Anything Good About Being A Sex Object?

-When I ask my students if they can think of anything good about being a sex object they think there must be something positive, since so many women put a great deal of effort into being sexy, with some aspiring to “sex symbolness.”
+When I ask my students if they can think of anything good about being a sex object they think there must be something positive, since so many women put a lot of effort into being sexy, with some aspiring to “sex symbolness.”
 Here’s what they say:

 Then I ask if there’s a downside.
 More comments:

-You can feel disrespected.
-Guys want only one thing.
+- You can feel disrespected.
+Guys just want one thing.
 You get used.

 But there are problems when you don’t meet sex-object standards, too:

 - You feel like you’re constantly being judged, and not coming out well.

 - You may starve.
 Or get implants and die (that does happen).
 You have false hope, and when you don’t meet the standard you lose self-esteem.